13 Hours: The Secret Soldiers of Benghazi: Historical accuracy

 The film's historical accuracy has been disputed.
 In the film's most controversial scene, the CIA chief in Benghazi (identified only as "Bob") tells the military contractors there when they seek permission to go defend the embassy to "stand down" and thus denies them permission.
-The real-life CIA chief stated that there was no stand-down order, but multiple sources who were willing to identify themselves have refuted the still-unnamed CIA chief.
+The real-life CIA chief stated that there was no stand-down order.
 However, no help was sent even though officials at the highest levels had found out about the attack within the first few hours out of the 13.
 Also, the National Review commentator David French argues that the Senate committee cited above found plenty of evidence of the "stand down" order in the form of personal testimony from multiple witnesses but chose to rule that the contrary testimony outweighed it.

 Kris "Tanto" Paronto, a CIA contractor who was involved in action during the event, said, "We were told to 'stand down'.
 Those words were used verbatim—100 percent.
 If the truth of it affects someone's political career?
 Well, I'm sorry.
 It happens."
 The CIA base chief portrayed in the film has directly contradicted Paronto's claims, saying "There never was a stand-down order....
 At no time did I ever second-guess that the team would depart."

 Also disputed is the film's portrayal that air support was denied.
 A House Armed Services Committee report found that air support was unavailable or that it would have arrived too late to make a difference.